 The thesis defense is an open event attended by the candidate's graduate committee and other interested individuals.
 The defense helps the committee to judge whether the student has adequately understood and seriously attempted to solve a significant problem.
 To schedule the thesis defense, the student must file the Request for Thesis Defense/Project Presentation (GR-3 Form) with the Office of Graduate Studies at least one week in advance of the proposed date.
-Prior to the thesis defense, the Office of Graduate Studies will provide Approval of Thesis Defense or Project Presentation (GR-4 Form) to the major professor.
-After a satisfactory defense, the major professor and committee members sign the form and return it to the Office of Graduate Studies.
+After a satisfactory defense, the student will initiate the Approval of Thesis Defense or Project Presentation (GR-4 Form) to seek committee approval and signatures for the student's records.
 A dissenting signature must be accompanied by an explanation from the dissenting member.
 A candidate is considered to have passed his or her thesis defense only after all issues have been resolved and the completed GR-4 Form is returned to the Office of Graduate Studies.